acganesh/acgan.sh/posts/2016-12-23-prime-counting.md

 date: 2016-12-23
 ---

+# Efficient prime counting with the Meissel-Lehmer algorithm

 Computing $\pi(x)$, the number of primes $p \leq x$ is a classic problem in algorithmic number theory.
 The prime number theorem describes the asymptotic growth of this function, and states that

 $$